naveenrevalino/MyLearning-React-CodeSubmit/README.md

 ## 4. Complete the delete patient feature : Completed

-Add the endpoint with the relevant tests.
+Add the endpoint with the relevant tests. : Having trouble running the test case with command pytest <filname>
 Hook the app to use the newly created endpoint to be able to delete patients by clicking on a trash icon.

 # App Quickstart